 Wait for a Chick-fil-A IPO or No?

-So if Chick-fil-A is ever publicly traded, you might want to consider picking up a few shares.
+So if Chick-fil-A ever goes public on the stock exchange, you might want to consider grabbing a few shares.

 Can You Invest in Chick-fil-A?

 You can invest in Chick-fil-A, but you’ll need to run a franchise location to do so.
 Chick-fil-A remains one of the best in the business for franchises, so this is a fair compromise.
 Sometime down the road, you may also be able to buy shares in the company through a pre-IPO marketplace or fractional ownership.

 Chick-fil-A stock is currently split between founder Samuel Truett Cathy’s family heirs.
 It will likely remain this way until the family members pass on their stakes in this popular chicken sandwich company.
 You own your share of the profits, like many other Chick-fil-A franchisees.